lynchaj/nhyodyne/6502PROC/README.md

 # SOFTWARE
 ### HI
 This is a quick program that will print a "Hi" message to the UART then return control to the Z80.
-It does not require the stack to be available and is pretty much the simplest code imaginable. :)
+It does not require the stack to be available and is pretty much the simplest code imaginable. :)   "Hi" requires that the UART is properly initialized.

 This requires the SBC to be secondary to a Z80 SBC.